Locations:

 A note from Cleveland Clinic

-Don’t be embarrassed to talk to your provider about symptoms you’re experiencing that might be vaginitis.
-It’s a common condition that’s treatable — once you find out what’s causing your symptoms.
-The sooner you and your healthcare provider diagnose what’s causing your discomfort, the sooner you can get the treatment needed to bring you relief.
+Don’t be embarrassed to talk to a healthcare provider about symptoms you’re experiencing that might be vaginitis.
+It’s a common condition that’s treatable.
+But finding out the cause is key to helping your symptoms.
+The sooner you and your healthcare provider diagnose what’s causing your discomfort, the sooner you can get the treatment you need for relief.

 Medically Reviewed